 - Watch out for the wildlife – Look before you sit down and watch where you place your hands and feet.
 Bees might be an issue: keep away if you hear buzzing and keep any food or drinks well sealed.
 Do not swat them!

 - Leave plenty of time – In the summer, starting a hike earlier will allow you to avoid the highest temperatures; during winter, shorter days mean less daylight.
 Make sure you have enough time to complete it before 4 p.m.

 - Go old-school – You can’t trust your phone with everything.
 We recommend carrying a physical map and a compass — and brush up on how to use them.
-A GPS device can also be useful on more remote routes, and a headlamp might save your life in the dark.
+A GPS device or even a Satellite phone can also be useful on more remote routes, and a headlamp might save your life in the dark.

 - Think about getting travel insurance – Consider getting insured for your trip so you can spend it enjoying Joshua Tree instead of worrying.

 A message from Will – The OG Broke Backpacker

 A Story on the Necessity of Travel Insurance

 “Once upon a time, I almost lost my leg in a sweltering jungle…